MonicaDu2023/Arvato_Capstone_Project/README.md

 * Udacity_MAILOUT_052018_TEST.csv: Demographics data for individuals who were targets of a marketing campaign; 42 833 persons (rows) x 366 (columns).

 ## Licensing, Authors, Acknowledgements
 Data belongs to the Bertelsmann Arvato Analytics, Udacity and Kaggle.
-The solutions are free for use.
+The solutions are free for use

 ## Result
 The main findings of the code can be found at the post available here at [Medium](https://medium.com/@duante1231/identify-customer-segmentation-for-arvato-financial-services-2cca2c478704).